 With this agreement, ShareChat and Moj become the first and only Indian social media and short video platform to sign a multi-year and multi-nation music licensing deal with T-Series.

 “Wea¿re thrilled to strengthen our partnership with T-Series.
-With this partnership we can drive more value to the industry, support more artists, and deliver an incredible creative experience to our users across India,” said Farid Ahsan, COO, and Cofounder, Moj and ShareChat, in a statement.
+With this partnership we can drive more value to the industry, support more artists, and deliver an incredible creative experience to our users across India,” said Farid Ahsan, COO and Cofounder Moj and ShareChat, in a statement.

-Incidentally, ShareChat and Moj were also the first in the Indian social media and short video landscape to striking a licensing agreement with T-Series last year, thereby setting the path for the rest of the industry to follow.
+Incidentally, ShareChat and Moj were also the first in the Indian social media and short video landscape to strike a licensing agreement with T-Series last year, thereby setting the path for the rest of the industry to follow.

 Moj and ShareChat together, with a 340 million-strong monthly active user community and over 82 million creator community, represent a significant share of the internet population in India.